Zarkrosh/ctf-writeups/2022-HTB-Business/README.md

 Taking a look at the repository, I saw that it was new and had no stars.
 However, it had a nice formatted README claiming:

-Boto3 is the Amazon Web Services (AWS) Software Development Kit (SDK) for Python, which allows Python developers to write software that makes useof services like Amazon S3 and Amazon EC2.
-You can find the latest, mostup to date, documentation at our doc site, including a list ofservices that are supported.
+> Boto3 is the Amazon Web Services (AWS) Software Development Kit (SDK) for Python, which allows Python developers to write software that makes useof services like Amazon S3 and Amazon EC2.
+You can find the latest, mostup to date, documentation at our doc site, including a list of services that are supported.

 I found that the original boto3 project was located on https://github.com/boto/boto3, so it appeared to be a clone with some malicious code inside that tried to exploit a typosquatting error from a developer.
-The file CHANGELOG.rst from the fake repository says that the last version is 1.24.9.
+The file CHANGELOG.rst from the fake repository said that the last version was 1.24.9.
 I cloned the original repository and went back to a commit from that version (original was on 1.24.31).

 ```
 git clone https://github.com/boto/boto3